fastball-marty/nlp/README.md

 This repository includes modular, easy-to-understand implementations of core NLP components such as:

-- **ngram.py**: Basic probabilistic language models for text generation or prediction.
+- **ngram.py**: This program learns an ngram language model from an arbitrary number of plain text files and generates new sentences based on the patterns in the ngram model.